Milwaukee man charged in fatal hit-and-run crash

-WEST ALLIS, Wis.
-(AP) — A 54-year-old Milwaukee man faces hit-and-run charges in connection with a crash in West Allis that killed a woman.
+WEST ALLIS — A 54-year-old Milwaukee man faces hit-and-run charges in connection with a crash in West Allis that killed a woman.

-The Journal Sentinel reports Martin Aurelio Martinez Rodriguez was charged Friday with a felony count of hit-and-run involving death.
+The Journal Sentinel reported that Martin Aurelio Martinez Rodriguez was charged Friday with a felony count of hit-and-run involving death.

 The crash, which occurred shortly before 6:30 a.m.
 Jan.
 11, killed 20-year-old Donniesha Harris.